rbind/r-podcast/content/episode/032-rsconf2020-part1.md

 * Other tech news sites (even podcasts about open-source news) covered this story.
 I don't recall another time recently that an event in the R community received this much mainstream tech press
 * What does this mean to me?
 After a bit of reflection, I feel relief.
 * JJ received a standing ovation at the end, it was one of the more powerful moments I've experienced at this event.
 * I did a bit of research and will link to a nice summary article on the details of a PBC.
+Disclaimer I am not a lawyer and I definitely don't play one on a podcast!
 Here are my takeaways
      + While this doesn't outright prevent another company from acquiring RStudio, it at least offers "takover" protection.
 One example is that "merged" corporation's certificate of incorporation needs to contain identical provisions that detail public benefits, otherwise the transaction must receive at least 2/3 of the desired company's voting shares.
      + RStudio has now the legal freedom to consider how decisions impact stakeholders besides the actual shareholders.
 A company's board now has the right (and duty) to consider the public's good and social benefits/risks for key decisions
      + A growing number of investors are becoming more interested to invest in companies that are socially responsible.
 Some are called "impact" investors and they tend to believe that the long-term value of a PBC is better than a typical for-profit corporation